jasonbayton/11ty/_src/projects/web-app-generator/index.md

 layout: project.njk
 ---

-**WAG (Web App Generator) is a browser-based tool that wraps any website in a signed Android APK using a native WebView.**
+**WAG (Web App Generator) is a browser-based tool that wraps any website in a signed Android APK or AAB using a native WebView.**

 ## What does WAG do?